Topics Map > 6. New Employee Onboarding > 6.01 New Employee Onboarding

 - Each new hire will be assigned a peer partner.
 The role of the peer partner includes welcoming the new hire, making introductions to colleagues, helping to understand and navigate the culture of the organization, serving as a resource to answer or refer specific questions, and checking in frequently with the new hire.
-(Any modifications to this requirement will be made in consultation with the OHR Talent Management and Learning unit.)
+(Any modifications to this requirement will be made in consultation with the OHR Onboarding Consultant.)

 Program Evaluation Requirements

-- To ensure programs remain up-to-date, active, and effective, divisions should collect onboarding feedback.
-All new employees should have the opportunity to provide feedback about their onboarding experience.
-The college/school/division (or delegated unit) must collect feedback from new employees about their onboarding experience at least once in the first year of employment.
-Best practice is to seek feedback more frequently (recommended at 30 days, 90 days, six months, and one year after start date.)
+- The college/school/division (or delegated unit) must collect feedback from new employees about their onboarding experience at least once in the first year of employment.
+Best practice is to seek feedback more frequently (recommended at 30 days, six months, and one year after start date.)

-- OHR will also collect feedback on a regular basis from new employees about their onboarding experiences.
+- OHR will collect feedback on a regular basis from new employees about their onboarding experiences.